argonne-lcf/ALCF_Hands_on_HPC_Workshop/05_Simulation_ML/ML_PythonC++_Embedding/README.md

+This example was written by Romit Maulik and edited by Bethany Lusch.

 # Description

 The purpose of this mini-application is to demonstrate how one may deploy scientific machine learning within a computational physics workflow.
 We claim that this code represents a *practical* deployment because it satisfies the following features: